Reshma0409/COMP3005_Final_Project/README.md

 1. Queries in queries_database as well as queries.py are to be tested using dbexports.sql.
 I have used data from dbexports.sql to form my queries.
 ===================================================================================================
 2. In project_database, we can see the loaded data by having statements at the end like : SELECT * FROM matches; or SELECT * FROM lineups; or SELECT * FROM competitions; ===================================================================================================
+3. In queries.py, line 39, I used query_database_name = "dbexport"  instead of "query_database".
+Please consider replacing that file.